deriv-com/perl-Data-Validate-Sanctions/README.md

 ## \_name\_matches

-Pass in the client's name and sanctioned individual's name to see if they are similar or not
+Pass in the client's name and the sanctioned individual's name to see if they are similar or not

 ## export\_data